Artist profile

 On May 18, 2021, he was arbitrarily detained (a fact corroborated by the decision A/HRC/WGAD/2021/63 of the UN Working Group on Arbitrary Detention).
 Furthermore, following a complaint filed by seven international civil society organizations, the UN considers that Maykel Osorbo was imprisoned solely for his pro-democracy activism.
 According to the UN Committee on Enforced Disappearances, his arrest was followed by 14 days of enforced disappearance.

-The trial of Maykel Castillo Pérez, along with artist Luis Manuel Otero Alcántara and three other individuals was held on May 30 and 31, 2022 at the Marianao Municipal Court in Havana.
-He was sentenced to nine years in prison for the crimes of contempt, assault, public disorder, and defamation of institutions and organizations.
+The trial of Maykel Castillo Pérez, along with artist Luis Manuel Otero Alcántara and three other individuals was held on 30 and 31 May, 2022, at the Marianao Municipal Court in Havana.
+He was sentenced to nine years in prison for the crimes of contempt, assault, public disorder, and defamation of institutions and organizations on 24 June 2022.
+Castillo Pérez has been held since 18 May, 2021, in the high-security 5 y Medio prison in Pinar del Río province.

 In 2023, Cubanet and other media made public several violations of Castillo Pérez’s rights in prison, including confinement, abuse, and the prohibition or prevention of regular and conjugal visits and telephone calls.
 In July 2023, in response to these repressive actions, Castillo Pérez demonstrated peacefully–sewing his mouth shut and tattooing “Patria y Vida” on his forearm.